abramstyle/redux-api/README.md

 ### `callAPI.headers`
 must be an object. specified request headers.

+### `callAPI.query`
+it will be append to url as query.

 ### `callAPI.data`
-data should be sent to server. if request method, it will be append to url as query.
+data should be sent to server. if it is an get method, it will be append to url as query.

 ### `callAPI.method`
 request method, should be a valid method.